-- 4. Items, not specified in paragraphs 1-5.A.2.a.1. to a.3., where the 'cryptography for data confidentiality' having 'in excess of 56 bits of symmetric key length, or equivalent' meets all of the following: - a.
+- 4. Items, not specified in paragraphs 1-5.A.2.a.1. to a.3., where the 'cryptography for data confidentiality' having a 'described security algorithm' meets all of the following: - a.
 It supports a non-primary function of the item; and - b.
 It is performed by incorporated equipment or "software" that would, as a standalone item, be specified by Category 5 Part 2.

 - 1. For the purposes of 1-5.A.2.a., 'cryptography for data confidentiality' means "cryptography" that employs digital techniques and performs any cryptographic function other than any of the following: - a.
-"Authentication": - b.
+"Authentication"; - b.
 Digital signature; - c.
 Data integrity; - d.
 Non-repudiation; - e.
 Digital rights management, including the execution of copy-protected "software"; - f.
 Encryption or decryption in support of entertainment, mass commercial broadcasts or medical records management; or - g.
 Key management in support of any function described in paragraph a. to f. above.

-- 2. For the purposes of 1-5.A.2.a., 'in excess of 56 bits of symmetric key length, or equivalent' means any of the following: - a.
-A "symmetric algorithm" employing a key length in excess of 56 bits, not including parity bits; or - b.
+- 2. For the purposes of 1-5.A.2.a., 'described security algorithm' means any of the following: - a.
+A "symmetric algorithm" employing a key length in excess of 56 bits, not including parity bits; - b.
 An "asymmetric algorithm" where the security of the algorithm is based on any of the following: - 1.
 Factorisation of integers in excess of 512 bits (e.g., RSA); - 2.
 Computation of discrete logarithms in a multiplicative group of a finite field of size greater than 512 bits (e.g., Diffie-Hellman over Z/pZ); or - 3.
-Discrete logarithms in a group other than mentioned in paragraph b.2. in excess of 112 bits (e.g., Diffie-Hellman over an elliptic curve).
+Discrete logarithms in a group other than mentioned in paragraph b.2. in excess of 112 bits (e.g., Diffie-Hellman over an elliptic curve); or - c.
+An "asymmetric algorithm" where the security of the algorithm is based on any of the following: - 1.
+Shortest vector or closest vector problems associated with lattices (e.g., NewHope, Frodo, NTRUEncrypt, Kyber, Titanium); - 2.
+Finding isogenies between Supersingular elliptic curves (e.g., Supersingular Isogeny Key Encapsulation); or - 3.
+Decoding random codes (e.g., McEliece, Niederreiter).